netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 institutional host → landing page`), so a single slow or briefly rate-limited hop must not be mistaken for a broken PID.
 Outcomes are therefore split in two:

-- **definitive** – a `4xx` such as `404`/`410`, a non-HTML body, or a `200` page
+- **definitive** – a non-retryable `4xx` such as `404`/`410`, a non-HTML body, or
-  that does not advertise its URI: a genuine, dataset-attributable defect.
+  a `200` page that does not advertise its URI: a genuine, dataset-attributable defect.
 Counted against the ratio and [enumerated](#failed-samples) with its reason.
-- **transient** – a timeout, network error, or `429`/`5xx` (per-request budget 15 s): a blip in the resolver chain, not a property of the dataset.
+- **transient** – a timeout, network error, or a retryable HTTP status (`408`/`425`/`429`/`5xx`) (per-request budget 15 s): a blip in the resolver chain, not a property of the dataset.
 Retried with exponential backoff (2 extra attempts); if still failing the URI is **excluded from the sample entirely** – neither counted as a non-resolution nor persisted.
-  When *every* sampled URI is transiently unreachable, nothing is emitted and the next run retries, rather than reporting a misleading `0/0`.
+When *every* sampled URI is transiently unreachable, the sampled/resolved ratio is omitted (the next run retries) rather than reporting a misleading `0/0`; the declared PID facts (`dcterms:conformsTo`, `dcterms:publisher`), knowable from the namespace alone, still emit.
+A whole-sample budget (60 s) caps the retry storm so a flaky resolver cannot stall the run.

 So a network blip during a crawl can no longer report a healthy dataset as partially broken.